ellakennedy/movieReviewApp/README.md

-**MovieMate - Your Ultimate Movie Companion**
+**Popcorn Wars - Your Ultimate Movie Companion**

-MovieMate is an interactive movie review application designed to enhance your cinematic experience.
-With MovieMate, you can effortlessly:
+Popcorn Wars is an interactive movie review application designed to enhance your cinematic experience.
+With Popcorn Wars, you can effortlessly:

 - **Discover Movies**: Easily search for movies by title, actor, or director, making it a breeze to find your favorites or explore new cinematic gems.